neo-project/docs/docs/en-us/tooldev/concept/charging_model.md

 # Charging Model

-Participants in NEO ecosystem need to pay network fees and system fees with GAS when using the NEO network.
+Participants in Neo ecosystem need to pay network fees and system fees with GAS when using the Neo network.
 Fees distribution rule is shown below:

 ![economic model](../images/blockchain/economic_model.jpg)